m33ts4k0z/retrorama-es-de/README.md

 I am totally new to EmulationStation theming so I used the [Colorful (Revisited) for ES-DE](https://github.com/anthonycaccese/colorful-revisited-es-de) as my base.

-This port is absolutely not perfect but works for my needs and I will try to update it if I notice bugs.
+This port is absolutely not perfect but works for my needs and I will try to update it if I notice any bugs.